 - 1. A clean copy of Article 10 that reflects the changes incorporated through the adopted Resolution 666 passed on October 19, 2011 and a clean copy of Article 11 that reflects the changes incorporated through the adopted Resolution 667 passed on November 2, 2011; - 2.
-Five Memos to the HPC from Supervisor Wiener, dated September 7, October 3, October 13, October 17, and October 27, 2011.
+A copy of Article 10 and a copy of Article 11 that show the further amendments proposed by Supervisor Wiener.